DecisionsDev/decision-engine-observer-sample/README.md

 #### Deployment:

 There is a decision operation "TestObserverOperation", which defines that a request is required for input, and a response is given on output.
-There is also a deployment configuration which defines the target RES server.
+There is also a deployment configuration which defines the target RES instance.

 ### Inside the XOM project (TestObserver-xom):